Tipping in Prague: how much to tip in restaurants, bars, hotels and services?

 Who is writing this blog for you?

 My name is Dana and I am a licensed Prague guide.
 Since 2015 I´ve been striving to support responsible and sustainable tourism here in Prague.
 I am also owner of a small touring business called Prague Behind The Scenes.
 With my services I try to present Prague in a less touristy way.
 Besides guiding I also write a lot about Prague, to help future visitors “survive” Prague without being ripped-off or act like typical tourists.
-Today you will learn with me a bit about tipping in Prague bars, restaurants and cafés.
+Today you will learn a bit about tipping in Prague bars, restaurants and cafés.

 Do we tip here?

-Yes, we do!
-Tipping in Czech restaurants, cafés, and bars is common practice.
+Yes, we do!!!!!Tipping in Czech restaurants, cafés, and bars is common practice.
 The staff is pretty much dependent on tipping as their salaries are usually very low.
 So please, if you are satisfied, it’s polite to leave 10 %.
+It´s also a nice way how to say “thank you, I was satisfied….”

 Tipping in practice: how we do it?

 Tipping is very easy in the Czech Republic.
-Tips are usually never included in the final price (shouldn’t be!) that’s why it’s polite to leave 10% as a tip.
+Tips are usually never included in the final price (shouldn’t be!) that’s why it’s polite to leave 10 % as a tip.
 However, only if you were satisfied.
-Tipping is not mandatory.
-Rounding the bill up when paying is the most common practice.
+Tipping is not mandatory and you can leave whatever you think the service deserves.

 Tipping list – how much to leave and where?